SkunkworksAI/hydra-moe/README.md

 ## Our Architectures

-As part of the initiative, the team is exploring and has developed several architecture designs to identify the most performant MoE architecture.
-Based on our exploration, we have developed several MoEs that have achieved promising early results.
+We have designed and developed several MoE architectures which have achieved promising early results.

-1. Swappable-QLoRA experts MoE (c-BTM variant)
+1. Hydra-α: Swappable-QLoRA experts MoE
+   - c-BTM Inspired
+   - K-means clustering for unsupervised domain discovery from instruct dataset
+   - QLoRA finetuned experts on discovered clusters
-   - Classifier-based dynamic swapping QLoRA Experts trained on unsupervised domain clusters
+   - Dynamic swapping of QLoRA Experts at inference through similarity and classifier based methods
-3. E2E Gating Swappable-QLoRA experts MoE (c-BTM variant)
+   - Weighted-average merging of experts with base model at inference

+2. Hydra-β: End-2-End MoE-QLoRA
+   - An Extension to Hydra-α with better Gating, merging and an E2E training method
+   - Expert merging through TIES merging and other methods
-   - Same as above, but with more advanced Gating/Routing + Adapter Merging + End to End Training
+   - End to End Training of gating/routing functions with exotic loss/reward functions

-4. Switch-like MoE-QLoRAs (Switch Transformer variant)
+3. Hydra-γ: Switch-MoE-QLoRA
+   - Switch Transformer Inspired
-   - Switch Transformer adapted to leverage a pre-trained base and LoRAs as finetuned experts
+   - adapted to leverage a pre-trained base and LoRAs as finetuned experts
-5. Switch-Llama (Switch Transformer variant)
-   - Vanilla Switch Transformer w/ pretrained Llama2 base

 In our POCs, these architectures have displayed potential for scaling any base model.
 These architectures are currently being trained on further data and will be scaled to larger sizes.
 We have also discovered several insights that we aim to publish for the community.